SPEAKING & WRITING with Effectiveness

 24. An expressed thank you is important.
 Expressing thanks to the audience for being present and attentive, and for giving their support, often gains good favor.
 A personally written thank you note after the event to the person who invited you is a small token of appreciation for his or her support, and bears you in good stead with your host.

 The public speaker who masters most of these principles is a step-ahead of the competition.
 It’s a good way to have the last word, simply by being pleasant to have been at an event.
 It’s another way of creating impressions beyond mere words.
+You may see from the attached list below the range of qualified and experienced people who gave input to me in creating this document.

 Wise County Republican Chairman 2000-2008